AriBowe/orb/reactions.md

 causes orb to respond 'for you'

 **'awoo'**
-causes orb to awoo react
+causes orb to react with 'awoo', spelt in Discord emoji

+**'owo'**
+causes orb to reaction 'owo', spelt in Discord emoji

 ## New reactions are always in development.
 See a list [here](comingsoon.md)